SolaceLabs/solace-integration-guides/docs/_guides/apamajms.md

 #### Setting up Solace JNDI References

-To enable the JMS clients to connect and look up the Queue destination required by Apama, there are two JNDI objects required on the Solace Message Broker:
+To enable the JMS clients to connect and look up the Queue destination required by Apama, there are two JNDI objects required on the Solace Event Broker:

 * A connection factory: jms/cf/apama
 * A queue destination: JNDI/Q/apama